 A new Integrated Plan for Carer Support Services (the Plan) is being developed to better recognise, support and sustain the vital work of unpaid carers.

 The first stage of the Plan was the establishment of Carer Gateway, a new national website and phone service to help carers access information and support.
-Work has also started on the national carer gateway which will provide access to relevant information, services and support to all carers.

 Current programs, services and payments available to carers are outlined below.

 Programs and Services

 Respite and information services for young carers up to 25 years of age

 Bursary packages for eligible young carers aged 25 years and under